William Eklund: San Jose Sharks

-Eklund was signed by the Sharks to a three-year, entry-level contract on 16 August 2021.
+Eklund was selected seventh overall by the San Jose Sharks of the National Hockey League (NHL) in the 2021 NHL entry draft.
+He was signed by the Sharks to a three-year, entry-level contract on 16 August 2021.
 He made his NHL debut on 16 October, in a 4–3 win over the Winnipeg Jets, where he also registered his first point, an assist.
-After playing nine games with the Sharks, he was reassigned back to Sweden on 5 November.
-Eklund dressed for both the Sharks and their AHL affiliate, the San Jose Barracuda, in 2022-23, before playing full-time for the Sharks in the 2023-24 season.
-He scored his first NHL goal on 14 March 2023, in a 6–5 overtime loss to the Columbus Blue Jackets.
+After playing nine games with the Sharks and registering four points, he was reassigned back to Sweden on 5 November.